Preston-Yu/Force-LCR-Measurement/README.md

 These frequencies **cannot be customized manually**, so you must select from the available options.

 - It is recommended to choose a sampling frequency that is **slightly higher than your target rate**.
-- ⚠️ Avoid unnecessarily high frequencies, as they may introduce noise or increase CPU load without improving data quality.
+- ⚠️ Avoid unnecessarily high frequencies, as they may introduce noise.

-> 📘 *Please refer to your device's official documentation for the exact list of supported sampling frequencies.*

 ⚠️ **These settings are locked once measurement begins.**